jjmedinaariza/modelling_book/docs/05-inference.md

 <img src="05-inference_files/figure-html/unnamed-chunk-11-1.png" width="672" />

 So, now we have our fake population data.
-In this case, because we generated the data ourselves, we know what the population data looks like and we know what the summary statistics for the various attributes (IQ, crime) of the population are.
+In this case, because we generated the data ourselves, we know what the "population"" data looks like and we know what the summary statistics for the various attributes (IQ, crime) of the population are.
 But in real life we don't normally have access to full population data.
 It is not practical or economic.
 It is for this reason we rely on samples.

-##Sampling data and sampling variability
+## Sampling data and sampling variability

 It is fairly straightforward to sample data with R. The following code shows you how to obtain a random sample of size 10 from our population data above: